 Expression of Interest

-Find out more about the process to apply to work at the local government quadrennial elections due to be held on 28 March 2020.
+Find out more about the process to apply to work at local and state government elections.

 Apply to work

-To apply to work at an election, you will need to submit an online expression of interest (EOI) application.
+When an expression of interest (EOI) is open, you will need to apply online.
 It should take around 20 minutes to complete your EOI through the Self Service Portal.

 To work at an election in Queensland, you must be on the electoral roll or the provisional electoral roll.
 To check your enrolment, enrol to vote or update your details, please visit the Australian Electoral Commission website.